hagenw/hagenw.github.io/_posts/2017-05-20-improvement-of-reporting-method-for-localization-experiments.md

 @inproceedings{Winter2017a,
     title     = {Improvement of the Reporting Method for Closed-Loop Human Localization Experiments},
-    author    = {winter, Fiete and Wierstorf, Hagen and Spors, Sascha}, booktitle = {142nd Convention of the Audio Engineering Society}, address   = {Berlin, Germany},
+    author    = {Winter, Fiete and Wierstorf, Hagen and Spors, Sascha}, booktitle = {142nd Convention of the Audio Engineering Society}, address   = {Berlin, Germany},
     pages     = {Paper 9755},